hugooconnor/helping-hand/README.md

 #How it Works;

 1. Nominate close friends and family
-2. Complete a personality survey
+2. Complete a personality survey/ relapse prevention plan
 3. Family and friends (your helping hands) create accounts
 4. Your helping hands can flag when your behaviour is getting out of hand
 5. Helping Hand will alert you to this, so you can modulate your behaviour before it all gets out of hand.